 Nutrition to Support Height Growth

-Food isn’t just fuel — it’s the foundation for growth.
-During the most active growth years (typically between ages 5–17), what’s on the plate can directly influence how much height a child or teen adds year over year.
-Nutrients like calcium, protein, zinc, magnesium, and vitamin D aren’t just good to have — they’re critical.
-A lack of them often leads to stunted growth, lower bone density, and sluggish hormonal function.
+Food isn't just fuel — it's the foundation for growth.
+During the most active growth years (typically between ages 5 and 17), what's on the plate can directly influence how much height a child or teen adds year over year.
+Nutrients like calcium, protein, zinc, magnesium, and vitamin D aren't just good to have — they're critical.
+A shortage of any of these often leads to slower growth, lower bone density, and sluggish hormonal function.

 The Hormonal Surge That Happens While Kids Sleep

 Most people focus on food or supplements when it comes to helping their kids grow taller.
 But the real secret?
 It happens at night — in complete silence — while they're fast asleep.
 During deep sleep, especially in the early stages of the night, the body releases human growth hormone (HGH) in powerful bursts.
-This isn’t random.
-These hormone surges are timed with specific phases of the sleep cycle, particularly non-REM deep sleep, when the body slips into full recovery mode.
+This isn't random.
+These hormone surges are timed with specific phases of the sleep cycle, particularly Stage 3 NREM sleep, when the body slips into full recovery mode.

-That early sleep window — usually within the first 1.5 to 2 hours after your child falls asleep — is what I call the “growth window.”
-Miss that, and they’re not just losing rest — they’re losing the most valuable growth time of the day.
-Parents often ask about "when GH releases" or how much sleep is “enough.”
-Well, studies show over 70% of HGH is secreted during this deep, uninterrupted sleep phase.
-That’s not a stat to ignore.
+That early sleep window — usually within the first 1.5 to 2 hours after your child falls asleep — is the most valuable growth time of the day.
+Miss that, and they're not just losing rest; they're losing meaningful HGH output.
+Clinical sleep research has consistently shown that the majority of daily HGH release happens during this deep, uninterrupted sleep phase.
+That's not a stat to ignore.

 Why Sleep Duration and Timing Both Matter